wingolab/wingolab.github.io/_posts/2017-04-17-byteordermark.markdown

 When decoding text, particularly when it came by way of Excel, you are likely to encounter `\x{FEFF}` appended to the first piece of text or another escaped character.
-This is a [Byte Order Mark](https://en.wikipedia.org/wiki/Byte_order_mark), and it's purpose is to indicate something about the encoding of the text stream, usually that it's UTF-8 or something like that.
+This is a [Byte Order Mark](https://en.wikipedia.org/wiki/Byte_order_mark), and its purpose is to indicate something about the encoding of the text stream, usually that it's UTF-8 or something like that.

 To remove it, try one of the following, originally from [here](http://stackoverflow.com/questions/24390034)).